 Intravenous Sedation – We appreciate that previous traumas experienced during dental procedures can lead to a more nervous patient.
-Therefore on request and after discussed and explained in detail with your Dentist in advance, we can offer you an IV sedation called Midazolan.
-This will not put you to sleep, but rather make you feel calmer and more relaxed while the surgery is taking place.
+Therefore on request and after discussing and explaining in detail with your Dentist in advance, we can offer you an IV sedation called Midazolan.
+This will not put you to sleep, but rather make you feel calmer and more relaxed during the surgery.
 After the surgery you will have no memory of the experience.
-It’s very rare that someone may not be eligible for sedation.
+Rarely, someone may not be eligible for sedation.

-About an hour after surgery, you may remove the gauze sponges that have been placed in your mouth and have something to eat.
-Be sure to eat foods that are soft for the first 24 hours and avoid hot foods and drinks for several hours after surgery.
+About an hour after surgery, you may remove the gauze sponges in your mouth and have something to eat.
+Be sure to eat soft foods for the first 24 hours and avoid hot foods and drinks for several hours after surgery.
 Also do not drink from a straw for at least 24 hours as it can encourage bleeding from the gums.

 We will call and check on our patients the next day to see how they are feeling and are always available if you have any questions or concerns.

 In most cases any pain or discomfort will peak and then begin to subside within 3-5 days.
 By the end of your first-week post-surgery, you should be feeling little, if any, remaining discomfort and pain.

 Once you are completely healed most implants can be checked every six months during your regular cleaning and check-up appointments.

 Given their durability, appearance, and functionality, dental implants are probably the best option for missing teeth replacement.
 They should not look or feel any different and function like a natural tooth.
 Dental Implants are the best long-term option that can last you for the rest of your life.